CaioAmbro/CaioAmbro/README.md

 ###

 #### Here I will share projects involving data science, which I built or had participation in.
+And some of the things I'm studying too.

 <!--
 **CaioAmbro/CaioAmbro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.